cardano-foundation/cardano-rosetta-java/README.md

 Depending on using a snapshot feature or not, this will take X amount of time.
 You can follow along with the commands below.
 Your instance is ready when you see: `DONE`.

+### Offline mode
+If you want to run rosetta-java in offline mode you need to set the `OFFLINE_MODE` environment variable to `true` in `./docker/.env.dockerfile`.

+This will disable the syncing of the node and the indexer.

 **Useful commands:**
 - Following Docker container logs:
 ```bash